Tim Anderson Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Mariners pitching staff ranks sixth in MLB.
+- The Mariners pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Mariners have a 3.96 team ERA that ranks 10th among all MLB pitching staffs.
+- The Mariners' 3.94 team ERA ranks 10th among all MLB pitching staffs.

-- Mariners pitchers combine to allow the fewest home runs in baseball (65 total, one per game).
+- Mariners pitchers combine to surrender 66 home runs (one per game), the first-fewest in the league.

-- The right-hander's most recent appearance came on Sunday against the Los Angeles Angels, when he threw three innings, surrendering six earned runs while giving up eight hits.
+- His most recent appearance came on Tuesday against the Miami Marlins, when the righty threw six innings, surrendering one earned run while allowing just one hit.

+- The 24-year-old has amassed an ERA of 4.06, with 7.9 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .202 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.